! -- End Zohosales iq chat -->

 Germany is the fourth most popular destination among international students to pursue higher studies.
+Top Mechanical Engineering In German Universities.
 Approximately 13% of the international students pursue their bachelor, master, and doctoral degree in Germany for its excellence in research and technology.
 Universities of Germany provide a wide range of courses designed for the overall development of an individual.
 With closer links between theory and practical, the courses offered are gear to practice.
 The Mechanical Engineering course is a perfect blend of Engineering Physics, Mathematics, and Material Science to design and maintain mechanical systems, offering a wide range of careers in this field.

 Mechanical Engineering in Germany is one of the best courses as Germany is known for its automobile industry.
 Some of the top-class cars, like the Audi R8, Mercedes AMG G7, Porsche are Germany-built.
 The fact implies that students have great employment opportunities after pursuing this course.
 Moreover, while pursuing a course in the country, you don’t need to pay the tuition fees and the semester fees are the bare minimum.
 All a student needs to worry about is his living expenses.
 But you need to be a B2 level German speaker to study in the country as most of the courses are in their native language and not in English.